-Students will be assessed an additional dissertation processing fee that includes the costs of proofreading, duplicating, publishing, copyrighting, and binding the dissertation.
+Students will be assessed an additional dissertation processing fee that includes the costs of proofreading (Mythological Studies students only), publishing, and copyrighting the dissertation.
 This fee varies per student and is determined after the final proofread and edited manuscript has been submitted.